Permanentfrost/HomeLab/README.md

 ##### Backup Management

+###### General Mounting Knowledge

+Before you proceed with any Backup/External-Drive related task it essential to know how to mount, format and use drives via the command line.
+The general steps outlined follow the procedure of creating a partition, formating the drive, setting up the mount points and then actually using it in the following sub-chapters (backups etc.).

+First, get an overview of the actual drives.
+Do this with the command `sudo lshw -C disk` lshw=Hardware-Listener Class "Disk".
+Take note of the `logical name` In my raspberries case ` /dev/mmcblk0`.
+This is used throughout the whole mounting,formating, partinioning and using process.

+---*TBC with chapters on -> Formatting and then mounting the drive.*---

 ###### Bootable SD Backup

 You can backup directly from the running RasPi onto a SD Card and then boot from there in case the other one fails.